-Our Bodies, Our Planet
+Our Bodies, Our Planet: A Parasite's View of Human History Marcus Hall

-Marcus Hall

 My book project at the Carson Center explores the role of parasites in human history.
 Human parasites, ecto- and endo-, micro- and macro-, come in all forms and sizes, including single-cellular protozoa as well as multi-cellular worms and arthropods, many of which are hardly visible to the naked eye.
 Today eleven million Germans host roundworms, forty million Americans feed pinworms, ten million East Asians carry intestinal flukes.
-97% of us play host to Demodex, a genus of tiny mites that snuggle in hair follicles around our eyes.
+Ninety-seven percent of us play host to Demodex, a genus of tiny mites that snuggle in hair follicles around our eyes.
 A well-trained parasitologist can find at least fifty different kinds of common parasites in a single person, with our varied diets and multiple habitats meaning that Homo sapiens can carry more parasites than any other creature.
 We are instinctually repulsed by these little free-loaders, but what collateral effects to they have on our lives and lifestyles, culture, politics, and dreams?